 Who Prints Money in the United States?

-The Federal Reserve is American's central bank.
+The Federal Reserve is America's central bank.
 As such, it has the responsibility for deciding how much money is in the economy.
 For that reason, many people say the Fed prints money.
 But that doesn't mean the Fed has a printing press that cranks out dollars.
 Only the Treasury Department does that.

 To understand how the Fed “prints money,” remember that most of the money in use today is not cash.
 It's credit that's added to banks' deposits.
 It’s similar to the kind of credit you receive when your employer deposits your paycheck directly into your bank account.
 When people say the Federal Reserve "prints money," they mean it's adding credit to its member banks' deposits.